jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Whole Foods shoppers want fair-trade coffee.
 Corvette collectors are ready to buy another model.
 Martha Stewart Living subscribers would love to renovate their home again.

 Right and Left ideologues want to sell their chosen products.
 But they don't go out and say that because they have thousands of items in their catalog.
-The only way to sell each of them is to use philosophy.
-Because like with brands, once a person buys into philosophy, they will sell themselves the products of its unique way of thinking.
+The only way to sell each is to bundle them together inside a philosophy.
+Because like with brands, once a person buys into a philosophy, they will sell themselves the products of its unique way of thinking.

 Political philosophy is a long and complicated road, but it's fair to say today that the Right believes in Conservative philosophy started by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
 While, the Left believes in the Progressive philosophy that [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill) wrote in 1859.

-Conservative and Progressive philosophies were invented in the early Industrial Age to help our very poor ancestors concentrate enough wealth to build the first railroads, mills, and factories and then distribute the resulting products to overcome everyone's extreme poverty.
+Both philosophies were invented in the early Industrial Age to help our very poor ancestors overcome everyone's extreme poverty.
+Conservativism empowered industrious people to concentrate the wealth needed to build the first railroads, mills, and factories.
+While Progressivism let creative people imagine new products and marketing campaigns to keep industrialization growing.
+Although they'd bicker, both sides could cooperate because they were building and selling the first trains, stoves, pens, disinfectant, and other products.

-They did it!

-Which is why politics wasn't so heated in the past.
-Both sides we're selling new things like trains, stoves, textbooks, pens, and so much more stuff that lifted customers from poverty so mostly sold itself.
+Cooperation is relatively easy when lifting everyone from poverty.

-After years of advancements we longer have primitive factories or mass hunger, illiteracy, and disease (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because poverty-fighting tools didn't exist yet).
+After many years of advancements we longer have primitive factories or mass hunger, illiteracy, and disease (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because poverty-fighting tools didn't exist yet).

 Today's Conservatives and Progressives fight so much because their Industrial Age products, and therefore their Industrial Age ideologies, are out of date.
 Their time has passed.
 They mock the other's datedness for entertainment because that's the only way to maintain their own believers' loyalty and attract new buyers.
-Their sales pitch has devolved into "The Right is concentrating too much wealth!" or "The Left is distributing too much wealth!" to which the other side screams to its followers, "That's what we're supposed to be doing!
+The sales pitch has devolved into "The Right is concentrating too much wealth!" or "The Left is distributing too much wealth!" to which the other side screams to its followers, "That's what we're supposed to be doing!
 Keep going!
 Don't them _them_ stop us!"

-And both sides are correct.
+And both sides are correct to keep going.

 If we were in the Industrial Age and trying desperately to keep factories from going broke or ending yet another cholera epidemic (both were common).
-But we're in the Internet Age with advanced robotics, supercomputers, clean energy, 5G internet, smartphones, AI, blockchain, and many more products that easily generate and distribute wealth.
+But we're in the Internet Age with advanced robotics, supercomputers, clean energy, 5G internet, 3D printers, smartphones, AI, blockchain, and many more products that easily generate and distribute wealth.
 Yet, because we're using Conservativism and Progressivism to wield Internet Age tools, our current problem is too much wealth concentration (i.e., thousands of billionaires) and too much wealth distribution (i.e., printing money).

 This book introduces Techvolution, a new philosophy combining Progressivism and Conservatism into an updated and improved package.
 Techvolution generates wealth easily and distributes it fairly by putting the incredible wealth-generating power of Internet Age technology into each person's hands.

-Only a new philosophy rises above the increasing Conservative and Progressives hatred.
-By removing the cobwebs of their long history, we can remind everyone that feeling hate for past sins and placing blame for current troubles doesn't change our fate.
+Only a new philosophy rises above Conservative and Progressive hatred.
+By removing the cobwebs of their long history, we can remind everyone that feeling hate for past sins and placing blame for our current troubles doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve new and improved adaptations to solve our problems.

 We either innovate a Internet Age society proactively under the direction of Techvolution's new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.